yevine/jjtech-maven-sonarqube-nexus-prometheus-project/README.md

 - https://github.com/awanmbandi/eagles-batch-devops-projects/blob/maven-nexus-sonarqube-jenkins-install/sonarqube-install.sh
 - Access sonarqube on port PUBLIC_IP:9000
 - click login and user username:admin and password:admin
+- create new project and provide any random name.
+Then click setup
+- Proivde name for token and generate token, select Java and then Maven.
+- Copy generated command and save ina secure location.
+- Navigate back to maven server and paste the command copied in previous step in the directory with pom.xml file

 ## Configure Nexus Repository